-A conviction of a violation of the passenger restriction triggers a suspension: 30 days for the first and, for a subsequent, the longer of six months or until the driver's eighteenth birthday.
+A conviction of a violation of the passenger restriction triggers a suspension: 30 days for the first and, for a subsequent, the length of six months or until the driver's eighteenth birthday.
 Suspensions are devastating for a few reasons.
 One is that you cannot drive.
-Another is that a suspension is on your driving history which can cause problems with insurance or licensing in the future.
+Another is that a suspension is on your driving history which can cause problems with insurance or license in the future.

 AVOID CONVICTIONS AND MAINTAIN A CLEAN DRIVING RECORD

-Motor vehicle convictions, while not crimes that carry jail, can lead to points, driver retraining, suspensions and insurance premium increases.
+Motor vehicle convictions, while not crimes that carry jail, can lead to points, driver retraining, suspensions, and insurance premium increases.
 Fortunately, there are ways to avoid convictions and ensuing suspensions and other ill effects.
-If you or your child receives a ticket, contact me for a free case evaluation.
-I will let you know what I think of the case and what I can do for you.
+If you or your child receives a ticket, contact us for a free case evaluation.
+We will let you know what we think of the case and what we can do for you.